 individual brings to movement.

 Two major variations on tap dance exist: Rhythm (Jazz or Street) Tap and Broadway Tap.
-Broadway tap focuses more on the dance.
-It is widely performed as a part of musical theater.
+Broadway tap focuses more on the dance and is performed as a part of musical theater.
 Rhythm tap focuses more on musicality, and practitioners consider themselves to be a part of the Jazz tradition.
 Our tap instructor has trained in the rhythm school of tap and also brings a rich knowledge of the history of tap and it's relationship to the music of jazz.
 She also holds a teaching

 is characterized by the use of isolations, syncopated rhythms, polyrhythmic patterns, and the use of movement that “ripples” out from the center of the dancer’s body.
 Our jazz classes also include a ballet component, allowing dancers to become fluent in technique that utilizes outward rotation as well as parallel work.
 Choreography in this style may range from Broadway, to street funk or hip hop influenced, to lyrical or old style / “retro” jazz.